-Kyle Richards' life in horror: From Eaten Alive to her new film Halloween Kills
+Kyle Richards' life in horror: From Eaten Alive to Halloween Kills

 Think some of the behavior on the Real Housewives franchise is terrifying?
 Then you should check out the early acting career of The Real Housewives of Beverly Hills star Kyle Richards, who spent her childhood appearing in a host of scary movies, including director Tobe Hooper's 1976 flick Eaten Alive and John Carpenter's 1978 slasher classic Halloween, in which she played Lindsey Wallace.